This training helps users of NatureServe species data to understand and, therefore, more effectively use NatureServe data.

 Tutorial One: Introduction to NatureServe

-NatureServe is the hub of an international biodiversity data network comprised of more than 90 state, provincial, national, and territorial member programs and encompassing more than 1000 biodiversity scientists in the U.S., Canada, and Latin America.
+NatureServe is the hub of an international biodiversity data network comprised of more than 90 state, provincial, national, and territorial member programs and encompassing more than 1000 biodiversity scientists across the U.S. and Canada.
 What makes the NatureServe Network unique is that we have a standardized way of collecting field data, mapping biological features, assessing the condition of those mapped elements, and managing the information.
-This common methodology ensures that the data we provide is decision quality and can be compared across states and provinces without conflict—like apples to apples!
+This common methodology ensures that the data we provide is decision quality and can be compared across states, provinces, and territories.

 This training will acquaint you with how our data is collected in the field, understanding the data, and important considerations for making decisions based on the data.
 The advantages of completing the training and becoming a Certified Data User are that you only need to sign one data license agreement when working in multiple jurisdictions, and that the data is taxonomically reconciled across jurisdictional boundaries.
 You will also be able to better use the data as you become more familiar with it through the training.